I think I may have found P’s true love:

 Then we finally found our trailer and headed home just before the storms got to us.
 It was a perfect ride, even if we didn’t find the water.

-Lesson with Trainer B tomorrow, then back to the trails on Friday!
+Back to the trails on Friday!